The challenge

 Energy infrastructure professionals were drowning in thousands of pages of complex regulatory documentation.
 Grid codes, planning regulations, environmental assessments, compliance requirements - dense, interconnected legal text that governed every decision they made.

-There was no efficient way to search, cross-reference, or query this information.
-Professionals spent hours manually reading through documents to find the specific clause or condition they needed.
+These professionals stake their careers on getting the details right.
+A missed clause or an outdated cross-reference doesn't just waste time - it can derail a project worth millions.
+But there was no efficient way to search, cross-reference, or query this information.
+They spent hours manually reading through documents to find the specific condition they needed.
 When regulations changed, tracking the implications across related documents was a manual, error-prone process.

 The approach